kumuluz/kumuluzee-health/README.md

 ### EtcdHealthCheck

-To enable etcd health check, we need to specify the `connection-url` as part of the health check configuration.
+To enable etcd health check, we need to specify the `connection-url` or multiple `connection-url` as part of the health check configuration.
 The default connection-url is `http://localhost:2379/health`.

 Example configuration: